Southern Man (song)

 "Southern Man" is a song by Canadian-American singer-songwriter Neil Young, from his album After the Gold Rush, released in 1970.
 An extended live version can be heard on the Crosby Stills Nash & Young album 4 Way Street.

 Description

+"Southern Man" has been described as an "emotionally moving folk-rock protest against racial injustices."

-The lyrics of "Southern Man" describe the racism towards Black people in the American South.
-In the song, Young tells the story of a white man (symbolically the entire white South) and how he mistreated his slaves.
+The lyrics of the song describe the racism against Black people in the American South.
+In the song, Young tells the story of a white man (symbolically the entire white South) and his slaves.
 Young pleadingly asks when the South will make amends for the fortunes built through slavery when he sings: